rails/rails/guides/source/association_basics.md

 Normal callbacks hook into the life cycle of Active Record objects, allowing you to work with those objects at various points.
 For example, you can use a `:before_save` callback to cause something to happen just before an object is saved.

-Association callbacks are similar to normal callbacks, but they are triggered by events in the life cycle of a collection.
+Association callbacks are similar to normal callbacks, but they are triggered by events in the life cycle of a collection associated with an Active Record object.
 There are four available association callbacks:

 * `before_add`
 * `after_add`